ShruthiBoban/DATA-690-WANG/Project/ProjectProposal.md

 ## What will be your unit of analysis (for example, patient, organization, or country)?
 Roughly how many units do you expect to analyze?
 I  am planning to analyze Total Project Cost, Award Date, Technology, Award Amount.
 I might roughly use 4 to 5 units for analysing.

 ## What variables/measures do you plan to use in your analysis?
+To find out which renewable energy has got the highest project cost, I need to have the energies (Technology unit) and the total project cost.
+To find out if the Award Amount increases or decreases every year.
+I need to have Year and Award Amount.

 ## What kinds of techniques do you you plan to use (for example, summary statistics, scatter plot, bar chart, chi-squared test)?
 I plan to use summary statistics, histograms, bar chart.
 I would also like to improvise my analysis when I am actually working on it.